Los Angeles Rams vs. Tennessee Titans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - The Rams have been favored by 7.5 points or more five times this season and have covered the spread in two of them.

-- Los Angeles' games this year have hit the over on five of 10 set point totals (50%).
+- Los Angeles' games this year have gone over the total in five out of 10 opportunities (50%).

-- Los Angeles is 5-4 against the spread and 7-0 overall in games when it records more than 24.4 points.
+- When Los Angeles scores more than 24.4 points, it is 5-4 against the spread and 7-0 overall.

-- Los Angeles is 4-5 against the spread and 6-1 overall when the team piles up over 368.1 yards.
+- Los Angeles is 4-5 against the spread and 6-1 overall when the team piles up more than 368.1 yards.

 - This year, the Rams have seven turnovers, four fewer than the Titans have takeaways (11).